-Recognizing that certain barriers that hinder academic success can only be remedied with an influx of money, it is in every institution's best interest to attempt to offer an emergency grants program as a means of supporting retention and completion:
+Recognizing that certain barriers that hinder academic success can be quickly remedied with an influx of money, most USHE institutions have found it to be in their best interest to attempt to offer an emergency grants program as a means of supporting retention and completion:

-- Institutions utilizing HEERF funding as the sole means of sustaining their emergency grants program are wisely preparing for the dissolution of that funding source - Institutions that cannot sustain their emergency grants programs off institutional funds have found success soliciting donations or applying for grants to maintain a pool of emergency funding - Institutions should continue the best practice of striving to review and approve applicants and disburse emergency aid as quickly as feasible to meet the urgency of students' situation
+- While some institutions have taken advantage of HEERF funding, institutions recognize this funding is not permanent and most have wisely integrated other funding sources to ensure the sustainability of emergency grant programs - Institutions that cannot sustain their emergency grants programs with institutional funds have found success soliciting donations or applying for grants to maintain a pool of emergency funding. - A regular process to review and approve applicants and disburse emergency aid as quickly as feasible has helped and will continue to help USHE institutions to meet the urgency of students' situations.